hamooo90/weather_app_flutter/README.md

  Weather app with OpenWeatherMap Api

 ## Description
-This a Weather app written Flutter.
+This a Weather app written in Flutter.
 This app uses OpenWeatherMap Api for weather data

 ### Features
 - Search for city names